NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 12.md

 and chief seats in the synagogues and places of honor at banquets,

 ###### 40
-who devour widows' houses, and for appearance's sake offer long prayers; these will receive greater condemnation."The Widow's Mite
+who devour widows' houses, and for appearance's sake offer long prayers; these will receive greater condemnation."

+### The Widow's Mite

 ###### 41
 And He sat down opposite the treasury, and _began_ observing how the people were putting money into the treasury; and many rich people were putting in large sums.